bendrumin/codeTest/README.md

 # Challenge Description

-At Cambria, we would like a web application to track our designs through reaseach and development (R&D) to deprecation or release.
-The users need to be able interact with a data table to view the designs as they please.
+At Cambria, we would like a web application to track our designs through reaseach and development (R&D) to deprecated or released.
+Display the data from test-data/designs.csv in a data grid.

 ## Acceptance Criteria